CharlotteGore/SIDI/README.md

 ##Progress

 Right now I have a basic but working control surface for controlling the SID.
 It exposes all the registers, plus a little bit extra (octave shifting, switching between keyboard control and a frequency knob etc).
 Enough to actually make music on SIDs but not enough to truly bring out the full power of it.
-A couple of 4051 demux chips, a bunch of pots, some toggle switches with pull-up resistors and a timer interrupt vector to do period reading.
+A couple of 4051 demux chips, a bunch of pots, some toggle switches with pull-up resistors and a timer interrupt vector to do periodic reading.
 Classic "My First MIDI Controller" stuff except with some nasty PORT manipulation stuff for fun.

 Using standard analog potentiometers has proven to be a bit disappointing though, all in all.
 Keeping a track of what's what when you switch between the voices is incredibly difficult, jarring jumps etc.. total lack of repeatability of sounds.
 Hmmm.. is that a bad thing though?
 Probably is.
 Yes.